 University of Copenhagen

-The Department of Immunology and Microbiology (ISIM) is part of the Faculty of Health and Medical Sciences at the University of Copenhagen and is physically located in the Panum Building and at the Maersk Tower.
+Welcome to the Department of Immunology and Microbiology (ISIM).
+We are part of the Faculty of Health and Medical Sciences at the University of Copenhagen.
+ISIM is physically located in the Maersk Tower, the Panum Building and Copenhagen University Hospital at Hvidovre, Herlev and Rigshospitalet.

-Research at the department ranges from basic to applied research and is contained within the four research areas: Bacteriology, Immunology, Virology and Medical Parasitology (malaria research).
+Research at the Department ranges from basic to applied research and is contained within the four areas: Bacteriology, Immunology, Virology and Medical Parasitology (malaria research).

-Within the Department you will find centres such as The Costerton Biofilm Center,
+Within the Department you will find individual research groups as well as four centres:

-Many of our activities are initiated and conducted in collaboration with other departments, universities and institutions.
+Many of our activities are initiated and conducted in collaboration with other departments, universities and institutions, both national and international.

 We cooperate closely with: